-Grey House Publishing and Weiss Ratings are proud to announce the third edition of Financial Literacy Basics.
+Grey House Publishing and Weiss Ratings are proud to announce the fifth edition of Financial Literacy Basics.
 Each volume in this series provides readers with easy-to-understand guidance on how to manage their finances.
-Designed for those who are just starting out and for those who may need help handling their finances, volumes in this series outline, step-by-step, how to make the most of your money, which pitfalls to avoid, and what to watch out for, and give you the necessary tools to make sure you are fully equipped to manage your finances.
+Designed for those who are just starting out, as well as those who may need help handling their finances, the volumes in this series outline, step-by-step, how to make the most of your money, which pitfalls to avoid, what to watch out for, and the necessary tools to make sure you are fully equipped to manage your finances.

-Volumes in this series take the guesswork out of financial planning-how to manage a checking account, how to stick to a budget, how to pay back student loans quickly-information necessary to get started on your financial future.
+Each of these eight volumes focus on specific ways to take the guesswork out of financial planning-how to stick to a budget, how to manage debt, how to buy a car or rent an apartment, how to calculate the cost of college, and how to start saving for retirement-all information necessary to get started on your financial future.
 Each volume is devoted to a specific topic.
 Combined, they provide you with a full range of helpful information on how to best manage your money.
 Individual volumes are: